Ask The Concierge: Caterina Cucuzza’s Taormina

 There is an amazing panoramic staircase departing from Isola Bella on the coast, just 4 minutes walking from Villa Sant’Andrea, that leads directly to Corso Umberto – the main street of Taormina’s city centre.

-For those who like walking and hiking, they can also reach Madonna della Rocca; it’s such a special place from where you can enjoy the whole destination from above and visit a church created in a rocky cave.
+For those who like walking and hiking, they can also reach Madonna della Rocca; it’s such a special place where you can enjoy the whole destination from above and visit a church created in a rocky cave.

 A coffee or gelato shop to visit to feel like a local?